saturn-volv/Saturn-Components/README.md

 `minecraft:max_count`<br>
 This component sets what the maximum count for an item can be.
 It accepts a simple non-negative integer value.

+## Max Damage Component
+`minecraft:max_damage`<br>
+This component sets the maximum damage an item can be given before it breaks.
+This also allows for non tool items to hold a durability.
+It accepts a single non-negative integer value.

 ## Food Component
 `minecraft:food_properties`<br>